 5. Old Istana Negara

-The building standing on the slopes of Petaling Hill on a 13 acre land on Jalan Istana was the residence of the King of Malaysia (Yang Di Pertuan Agung) until 2011.
-Now you still enjoy this building but it has been converted to a royal museum.
+The building standing on the slopes of Petaling Hill on a 13-acre land on Jalan Istana was the residence of the King of Malaysia (Yang Di Pertuan Agung) until 2011.
+Now you still enjoy this building but it has been converted into a royal museum.

 Taste Variety Food in Kuala Lumpur

-Tasting Malaysian specialities are something that should not be left behind.
+Tasting Malaysian specialties are something that should not be left behind.
 This is because there are so many special foods that you can enjoy with your family and friends on vacation.

 1. Nasi Lemak

-Coconut rice, sambal paste (a spicy shrimp paste), fried anchovies, peanuts, and hardboiled egg.
-Fancier versions will have fried chicken (Ayam goreng) or chicken rendang on the side is material of Malaysia’s national dish.
+Coconut rice, sambal paste (a spicy shrimp paste), fried anchovies, peanuts, and hardboiled eggs.
+Fancier versions will have fried chicken (Ayam goreng) or chicken rendang on the side is the material of Malaysia’s national dish.

 2. Prawn Mee

-Taste this food which is another Penang noodle soup made with a spicy shrimp soup.
-It has strong shrimpy flavour in the broth.
+Taste this food which is another Penang noodle soup made with spicy shrimp soup.
+It has a strong shrimpy flavor in the broth.
 Here you can choose the noodles you want but taste half yellow noodles and half thin vermicelli rice noodles.

 3. Roti Canai

-Another Malaysia food that you don’t miss is Roti Canai having an Indian influenced flatbread/ pancake.
-The food made with a lot of butter and oil, so it’s flaky and fluffy is filling imaginable, including egg, onion, cheese, etc. Usually, it’s served with dhal (lentil soup) and curries.
+Another Malaysian food that you don’t miss is Roti Canai an Indian-influenced flatbread/ pancake.
+The food is made with a lot of butter and oil, so it’s flaky and fluffy and is filling imaginable, including egg, onion, cheese, etc. Usually, it’s served with dhal (lentil soup) and curries.

 Ever visiting Indonesia does know about satay.
 Beef, chicken, or lamb prepared in spices became sticks of grilled meat.
-You can taste this food with dipped in peanut sauce, cucumbers and onion on the side.
+You can taste this food dipped in peanut sauce, cucumbers, and onion on the side.

-Having your dessert by cendol which is Malaysia’s national dessert.
+Having your dessert with cendol which is Malaysia’s national dessert.
 The food is shaved iced with an assortment of really odd toppings, such as corn, beans, and green noodles.
-In addition that, it’s doused with this brown sugar juice and condensed milk.
+In addition, it’s doused with this brown sugar juice and condensed milk.